-The Key Summit track is one of the more easier day walks in Fiordland National Park.
-Although 2/3 of the hike is a gradual incline though mossy forest, the loop at the tarns is flat and over a well maintained boardwalk.
+The Key Summit track is one of the easier day walks in Fiordland National Park.
+Although 2/3 of the hike is a gradual incline through mossy forest, the loop at the tarns is flat and over a well-maintained boardwalk.

-Hike distance and duration: Depending on how many side walks you take at the tarns, the total distance of Key Summit track is around 8 kilometres.
-It will take you about 3 hours to complete the whole hike including some time to take in the panoramic views at the lakes.
+Hike distance and duration: Depending on how many sidewalks you take at the tarns, the total distance of Key Summit track is around 8 kilometers.
+It will take you about 3 hours to complete the whole hike including some time to take in the panoramic views of the lakes.

 Mount Cook National Park

 Mount Cook National Park is home to the beautiful Southern Alps, including New Zealand’s highest peak, Aoraki/Mount Cook.
 Hiking here provides breathtaking views of towering mountains, glaciers, alpine meadows, and turquoise lakes, creating a stunning backdrop for your outdoor adventures.
 Mount Cook National Park has some of the best hikes in the South Island of New Zealand, and the great thing is that those hikes aren’t the hardest!